nathants/go-hasdefer/readme.md

 ## what

-a go linter to check that all go routines have a defer statement.
+a go linter to check that all goroutines have a defer statement.

 ## why

-it's too easy to miss panics when they happen inside go routines, since they exit the defer scope of the caller.
+it's too easy to miss panics when they happen inside goroutines, since they exit the defer scope of the caller.

 ## install